allebd/swapi/README.md

   npm start
 ```

-* You se `http://localhost:3000` as base url for endpoints
+* Use `http://localhost:3000` as base url for endpoints

 ### Endpoints